jboss-developer/jboss-eap-quickstarts/hibernate-search/README.md

 Build and Deploy the Quickstart
 -------------------------

-Contributor: If the quickstart is built and deployed using the standard Maven commands, "mvn clean package" and "mvn jboss-as:deploy", copy the following:

-_NOTE: The following build command assumes you have configured your Maven user settings.
+Following build command assumes you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
 See [Build and Deploy the Quickstarts](../README.md#build-and-deploy-the-quickstarts) for complete instructions and additional options._

 1. Make sure you have started the JBoss Server as described above.
 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive:

         mvn clean package jboss-as:deploy
-4. This will deploy `target/jboss-as-QUICKSTART_NAME.war` (or `target/jboss-as-QUICKSTART_NAME.ear`) to the running instance of the server.
+4. This will deploy `target/jboss-as-hibernate-search.war` to the running instance of the server.

-Contributor: Be sure to replace the QUICKSTART_NAME.
-If this quickstart requires different or additional instructions, be sure to modify or add those instructions here.

 Access the application (For quickstarts that have a UI component)
 ---------------------

-Contributor: Provide the URL to access the running application.
-Be sure to make the URL a hyperlink as below, substituting the your quickstart name for the QUICKSTART_NAME.

-        Access the running application in a browser at the following URL:  <http://localhost:8080/jboss-as-QUICKSTART_NAME>
+        Access the running application in a browser at the following URL:  <http://localhost:8080/jboss-as-hibernate-search>

 Contributor: Briefly describe what you will see when you access the application.
 For example: